nuxeo/doc.nuxeo.com-content/src/client-apps/nuxeo-drive/nuxeo-drive-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2019](https://jira.nuxeo.com/browse/NXDRIVE-2019)

+#### Improved Folders Selection

+The Direct Transfer remote folder selection has been improved to better handle what kind of folderish documents can be used to transfer files into.
+It now respects the `HiddenInCreation` facet, as it is done in Web UI.
+We unified the experience.

+<i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXDRIVE-2304](https://jira.nuxeo.com/browse/NXDRIVE-2304)

 #### Duplicates Behavior

 You can now choose what to do when a transfer would create a duplicate document on the server.
 The setting is effective for all files that will be sent at the same time (it is called the session).
 Each session has its own duplicates behavior.